ray-project/ray/doc/source/tune/api_docs/grid_random.rst

-Note that grid and random search primitives are inter-operable.
+Note that grid search and random search primitives are inter-operable.
 Each can be used independently or in combination with each other.

 .. code-block:: python